 My first reaction on reading this was “What?
 750 dollars?
 How could this possibly be worth that price?”

 Randolph states why she founded the service: “In Paris, for example, I remember going to a French seafood restaurant, where I had awful service, and many of the diners stared at me.
 Beyond dining, it was also hard finding where to get my hair done early in the morning when most salons are closed or where I could take a great spin or Pilates class.”

 But what had me rolling my eyes most about this article was the suggestions it made for what such a high-priced concierge might do: “…the staff suggests welcoming restaurants and will help travelers book services such as yoga classes and manicures.”

 Looking at the Alix Experience website, I see that it’s meant for “executive-level women.”
 In other words, not me.
 It quotes an unnamed Hedge Fund Investor Relations Manager as saying “When I’m traveling for a major presentation I like to continue my normal routine of getting professional hair and makeup done.”

 Sorry, but most of us solo travelers don’t face these issues.
-And we certainly wouldn’t pay $750-2000 to help solve them.
+And we certainly wouldn’t pay $750 or more to help solve them.

 To be fair, Alix Experience does include networking events for its members, often involving high-end dinners or tours.
 They sound worthwhile for their high-flying members, but the rest of us are perfectly capable of meeting people and signing up for events and tours on our own.

-Advice for women traveling solo: my version, for the rest of us
+Advice for women traveling alone: my version, for the rest of us

 After reading the article, I decided to write my own version.
-My goal is to actually live up to the promise of the title: actual tips for women traveling solo who are not “executive-level women.”
+My goal is to actually live up to the promise of the title: actual tips for solo travel for women who are not “executive-level.”
 In other words, real advice for real solo female travelers who can’t or won’t pay $750 or more dollars to have someone else do what they could perfectly well do themselves.